null

 Description

-Kimchi is a staple food in Korean cuisine.
-A traditional side dish of salted and fermented vegetables, such as Napa cabbage and Korean radish, it is eaten with all types of seafood and used in a variety of soups and stews.
-It is so beloved that it is eaten as a side dish with almost every Korean meal and is one of the most important dishes in Korean cuisine.
-Traditionally, the secrets of kimchi preparation were passed down by mothers to their daughters in a bid to make them suitable wives.
-Thereby, recipes will vary greatly from region, family and seasonal availability of different types of vegetables but every recipe will always include cabbage.
+Kimchi is a traditional Korean side dish of salted and fermented vegetables, such as Napa cabbage and Korean radish.
+It is a staple food in Korea and is eaten with all types of seafood and used in a variety of soups and stews.
+Kimchi is so beloved that it is eaten as a side dish with almost every Korean meal and is one of the most important dishes in Korean cuisine.
+Thought to have originated over 2,000 years ago, it is now a popular dish in other Asian countries, such as China, Japan, and Vietnam.
+Kimchi is a symbol of Korean national identity, and it is often served at Korean weddings and other special occasions.

 Ingredients: